-- My main inspiration for considering a unit on global citizenship was that it gave me a way to approach the difficult subject of global conflict, with suffering and polarization happening concurrently, with the intention to have students develop the proper perspective and interpretive skills to rise above the complexities of conflicts and the fixed boundaries set by time, geography, or other divisions.
-With this approach, the purpose is to help students - time, geography, or other divisions.
-With this approach, the purpose is to help students become more curious, critical, insightful, caring, empathetic, global, and philanthropic, as they read into each global issue and grow into non-judgmental, ethical resilient, and mindful citizens of their neighborhood, state, country, the world and, ultimately, grow into agents of harmony, progress, understanding, and peacebuilding. - 2. - What are the major learning outcomes that you hope to achieve with your students when teaching this unit/module?
+My main inspiration for considering a unit on global citizenship was that it gave me a way to approach the difficult subject of global conflict, with suffering and polarization happening concurrently, with the intention to have students develop the proper perspective and interpretive skills to rise above the complexities of conflicts and the fixed boundaries set by time, geography, or other divisions.
+With this approach, the purpose is to help students become more curious, critical, insightful, caring, empathetic, global, and philanthropic, as they read into each global issue and grow into non-judgmental, ethical resilient, and mindful citizens of their neighborhood, state, country, the world and, ultimately, grow into agents of harmony, progress, understanding, and peacebuilding.

+- What are the major learning outcomes that you hope to achieve with your students when teaching this unit/module?
+(You may also want to think about your state's common core standards where it's applicable.)